 The Founders' Meeting

-- Are active parts of networks of like-minded persons of groups, and
+- Are active parts of group networks of like-minded people, and;

 - Are likely to express interest in contributing to the foundation and work of U+.